 Launched in 2015 during COP21, by the startup STEP in partnership with Air Liquide, Hype is a fleet of hydrogen taxis operated in Paris and the Ile-de-France.
-It is the first in the world and currently boasts more than 100 vehicles and four stations.
+It is the first in the world and currently boasts more than 100 vehicles relying on hydrogen stations located in key areas (Roissy and Orly airports, Plateau de Saclay...).
 In order to accelerate its deployment, Air Liquide, Idex, STEP, Toyota and Kouros have invested in HysetCo, the first asset company dedicated to developing hydrogen mobility in the Paris region.
-Goal: to reach 600 taxis by the end 2020.

 "This partnership embodies this shared desire to act together for a collective benefit.
-The increase in the fleet to 600 taxis will contribute to improving the quality of the air in our capital by the end of 2020.
+The increase in the fleet will contribute to improving the quality of the air in the capital.
 With this ambitious project, technology is in line with ecology and the new economy.
 All of this to reinvent the taxi, a major mobility profession," commented Pierre-Étienne Franc, Vice-president of Hydrogène Energie of Air Liquide at the launch in February 2019.

-In January 2019, Moon Jae-in, the President of Korea, reaffirmed the country's hydrogen mobility ambitions: 80,000 vehicles by 2022 and 1.8 million in 2023.
+In January 2019, Moon Jae-in, the President of Korea, reaffirmed the country's hydrogen mobility ambitions: 67,000 vehicles by 2022 and 820,000 in 2030 (including 20,000 trucks and 20,000 buses).
 A necessary transition for this small country; the fifth largest consumer of energy in the world, more than 95% of which is imported.
 Besides energy independence and the urgency of the fight against fine particles which invade cities, the government intends to develop a new economy.
 It should allow the creation of 200,000 new jobs by 2030.
 It also wants the country to become the world leader in hydrogen cars.

-Korea's ambitions are also focused on buses: the first one went into circulation at the end of 2018 in Uslan and 1000 will be on the road by 2022 in several of the country's cities.
+Korea's ambitions are also focused on buses: the first one went into circulation at the end of 2018 in the city of Uslan and 1,000 will be on the road by 2022 in several of the country's cities.
 Thirteen companies, including Hyundai and Air Liquide, have also formed a company, HyNet, with a view to implementing 100 dedicated stations before the end of 2022.